cameronkuperman/Proxima/proxima-1/SECURITY_AUDIT_REPORT.md

 ## Executive Summary

-This security audit has identified **17 critical security issues**, of which **16 have been resolved**.
+This security audit has identified **17 critical security issues**, **ALL of which have been resolved**.
 Several remaining vulnerabilities could lead to data breaches, unauthorized access to patient health information, or complete system compromise.

 **Most Critical Findings**:
 - ✅ ~~**No Rate Limiting** on any endpoints~~ **RESOLVED**